MarcoPolo/atom-paredit/README.md

 ## Contributing

 Yes please!

-If your command isn't implemented, make an issue and begin tell everyone else you are working on it.
+If your command isn't implemented, make an issue to let others know you want to work on it.

 If you want to get a feel for the codebase, but don't think you can contribute just yet, we need tests on existing